Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Background

 \subsubsection{Kauffman Finite-Type}

 In \cite{KaV}, Kauffman introduced the notion of graphical finite-type invariants.
-This notion of finite-type invariant is the one which is most similar to the well-known diagrammatic formulation of finite-type for classical knots.
+This notion of finite-type invariant is the one which is most similar to the well-known diagrammatic formulation of finite-type invariants for classical knots.
 In Kauffman's version, singular knots are replaced with \emph{4-valent graphs}.
-Later on, by a finite-type invariant of virtual knots we mean a Kauffman finite-type invariant, unless otherwise specified.

-Let $K_{\bullet}:S^1 \to \mathbb{R}^2$ (or $\mathbb{R}^1 \to \mathbb{R}^2$ for long knots) be an immersion such that at each point where the map fails to be one-to-one the intersection is transversal.
-Moreover, it is required that each such self-intersection is embellished with one of three possible crossing types: over/under crossing, virtual crossing, or a graphical vertex.
-In addition to planar isotopies, the Reidemeister moves, and virtual moves, one adds the \emph{rigid vertex isotopy moves}:
+Let $K_{\bullet}:S^1 \to \mathbb{R}^2$ (or $\mathbb{R}^1 \to \mathbb{R}^2$) be a virtual knot \emph{diagram} (resp., long virtual knot diagram), where the transversal self-intersections are marked with one of three possible crossing types: over/under crossing, virtual crossing, or a graphical vertex.
+In addition to planar isotopies, the Reidemeister moves, and virtual moves, one adds \emph{rigid vertex isotopy moves}\cite{KaV}.
+Any virtual knot invariant $v$ can be extended to an invariant of knotted 4-valent graphs by successive application of the following rule:

-The same happens when one considers knots in a thickened surfaces $S_{g}\times I$, so, we adopt the same set of rigid vertex isotopy moves for the case of virtual knots as well.

-Two knotted 4-valent graphs are said to be \emph{equivalent} if they are obtained from one another by a finite sequence of planar isotopies, Reidemeister moves, virtual moves, or rigid vertex isotopy moves.
-Any virtual knot invariant $v$ can be extended to an invariant of knotted 4-valent graphs by successive application of the rule:

-The fact that the extension indeed defines an invariant of knotted 4-valent graphs is an easy consequence of the definition and the moves $\Omega 2$, $\Omega 3$, Vr2, Vr3, and Vr4.
-This extension to knotted 4-valent graphs will also be denoted $v$.

 A virtual knot invariant $v$ is said to be of Kauffman finite-type of order $\le n$ if $v(K_{\bullet})=0$ for all knotted 4-valent graphs $K_{\bullet}$ with more than $n$ graphical vertices.